rakutentech/leofs_docs/install.rst

 XFS-related
 ------------

-.. note:: If You deploy LeoFS on your **DEV environments**, You does NOT need this operaion.
-But If You deploy LeoFS on your **PRODUCTION environments**, You need to install XFS-libs and create an XFS's partition.
+.. note:: If You deploy LeoFS on your **DEV environments**, You does NOT need this operaion, but if you deploy LeoFS on your **PRODUCTION environments**, You need to install XFS-libs and create an XFS's partition.

 Install OS-related libraries (CentOS 6.2) for XFS
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^